avalcarcel9/rtapas/README.md

 **Description**:

 This function wraps `tapas_data` to run in parallel.
-We create the training vectors for subjects from a probability map, gold standard mask (normally manual segmentation), and brain mask.
-For a grid of thresholds provided and applied to the probability map it calculates Sørensen’s–Dice coefficient between the automatic volume and the gold standard volume as well as the automatic volume estimation for each threshold.
+This function creates the training vectors for a single subject from a probability map, a gold standard mask (normally a manual segmentation), and a brain mask.
+For a grid of thresholds provided and applied to the probability map the function calculates Sørensen’s–Dice coefficient (DSC) between the automatic image and the gold standard image.
+The function also calculates the volume associated with thresholding at each respective threshold.

 **Usage**: